Valerian (herb): Uses

 Crude extracts of valerian root may have sedative and anxiolytic effects; however, evidence for this is mixed and debated.
 It is commonly sold as a dietary supplement to promote sleep.
 A dry ethanol extract of valerian root has been recognised as a medicine for adults with mild symptoms by the European Medicines Agency.
 It produces a catnip-like response in cats.

 Phytochemicals

+Bornyl acetate is a major component of valarian oil.

 Known compounds detected in valerian include: